sakaki91/Sakaki-AC-Linux-Guide/README.md

 	WINEPREFIX=~/.steam/steam/steamapps/compatdata/244210/pfx winecfg

 <p>Now you can open the game again with any proton you want!
-(I recommend protonGE10-8 or Hotflix/Exp</p>
+(I recommend Proton Experimental or Proton 10/Exp</p>
 <p>It is common for the game or Content Manager to produce some errors when installing dependencies or when trying to open them, but know that this is part of it, and does not prevent the game from running!</p>

  ### Flatpak